d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ## Tokenization

 For each sentence, we split it into a list of tokens.
-A token, often a word or a char, a data point the model will train and predict.
+A token is a data point the model will train and predict.
+The following function supports split a sentence into words or characters, and return a list of split sentences.

 ```{.python .input}
 # Save to the d2l package.